cljfx/dev/README.md

 Cljfx dev tools solve these issues by providing:
 - reference for cljfx types and props;
-- specs for cljfx descriptions, so they can be validated (both individually and in running apps).
+- specs for cljfx descriptions, so they can be validated;
+- dev-time lifecycles that perform validation and add cljfx component stacks to exceptions to help with debugging;

 ## Installation